fastice/GrIMPQGISProjects/README.md

 The data are stored as cloud optimized GeoTiffs and users can navigate an image mosaic relatively quickly.
 In some cases a network error may occur, in which case usually recentering the data will force a new read.

 Performance is best when only one or a few active images are checked.
-Checking all of the images at once in a project with several hundred images can cause network errors as the program will try access the data under the top image.
+Checking all of the images at once in a project with several hundred images can cause network errors as the program will try access all of the images simultaneously.

 ## QGISImageTest.qgs
 This is a small project with only 4 images that is good for debugging the authentication process since it should fail more quickly if the authentication is not working properly.